SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 - Max should be 200ms
 - Min should be 20ms

+Question E: Should I remove trades that are larger than the total amount required to clear?

 1. Dynamic Time Window:

    - Start with a narrow window: ±200 milliseconds around block time.